stormearthandlava/stormearthandlava.github.io/guide/general/priority_list.md

 <div class="apl" style="max-width: 100%; text-align:justify;" markdown="1">
 1. Cast {{ site.data.talent.tm }}  when any of the following are true:
-    1. It is not active.
+    1. It is not active or you are out of range of the existing totems.
     2. You are about to enter {{site.data.talent.asc}}, and the buff would expire before {{site.data.talent.asc}} is over.
-    3. The buff's duration is at or below 9 seconds remaining.
 1. Cast {{ site.data.spell.fs }} when any of the following are true:
     1. It is not active on the target.
     2. You are about to enter {{site.data.talent.asc}}.